kevinokerlund/event-bundle/README.md

 A string is passed that is the name of a bundle.

 ## Get an EventBundle instance
-If you do not have the EventBundle instance currently available to you, you can get an event bundle by name.
+If you do not have the EventBundle instance currently available to you, you can get an EventBundle by name.
+The name of the bundle (as a string) is passed to the method.

 ```javascript
 EventBundle.get('bundleName');
 ```
-A string is passed that represents the name of a particular bundle.

 ## Get an array of EventBundle names
 This is a `getter` (not a function) on the EventBundle window object.